zx0r/ResilientNetworkArchitectures/README.md

 | **Ease of Setup (User-Managed Server)**    | Outline (Shadowsocks)                | Simple Trojan-Go setup                      |
 | **Balanced Performance & Resistance**      | VLESS+XTLS+Reality, Trojan-Go        | VMess/VLESS+WS+TLS (if CDN needed)          |

 This comparative analysis underscores that no single protocol is universally "best."
 The optimal choice depends on a nuanced understanding of the specific operational environment, threat model, and desired trade-offs between resistance, performance, and usability.
-An adaptive strategy, often involving multiple protocols and configurations, is generally the most robust approach to censorship circumvention in 2025.
+An adaptive strategy, often involving multiple protocols and configurations, is generally the most robust approach to secure access architectures in 2025.

 #### 4. Cross-Platform Implementation Analysis <a name="cross-platform-implementation-analysis"></a>

-This section details notable client software available for managing and utilizing the discussed circumvention protocols across various operating systems.
+This section details notable client software available for managing and utilizing the discussed secure access architectures protocols across various operating systems.
 The focus is on clients that are actively maintained, widely used, and support modern protocol features as of 2025.
 (Refer to Section 8 for a summary of "best" overall client solutions).

 ##### 4.1 Windows Client Solutions <a name="windows-client-solutions"></a>

-Windows offers a wide range of client implementations for circumvention protocols.
+Windows offers a wide range of client implementations for secure access architectures protocols.

 ###### Comprehensive Clients (Multi-Protocol GUI)